Thurne

 Thurne is a small village and civil parish in the English county of Norfolk.
 It is located on the River Thurne in The Broads, some 18 km west of the town of Great Yarmouth and 20 km east of the city of Norwich.

 The village's name means 'Thorn-bush'.

 The civil parish has an area of 2.69 km2 and in the 2001 census had a population of 116 in 54 households and at the 2011 Census, including Ashby with Oby, had a population of 212 in 94 households.
 For the purposes of local government, the parish falls within the district of Great Yarmouth.

-The village lies at the end of Thurne Dyke, a popular mooring, not least because of Thurne windpump, which became known locally as Morse's Mill, Bob Morse, who purchased it to prevent it from being sold for scrap.
+The village lies at the end of Thurne Dyke, a popular mooring, not least because of Thurne windpump, which became known locally as Morse's Mill, after Bob Morse who purchased it to prevent it from being sold for scrap.
 It is a popular object for photography, after being painted white.
 There is a second windpump across the river, the St Benet's Level windpump.

+St Edmund's Church is a Grade II* listed building.